 Just seven years after it hosted the World Cup final, the largest stadium in Africa saw a stampede which left two supporters dead.
 Once again, tragedy befell the Soweto Derby.

-The cause of the stampede has never been officially identified, but it occurred just outside one of the turnstiles, and some have speculated a large number of fake tickets may have brought it about.
+The cause of the stampede has never been officially identified, but it occurred just outside one of the turnstiles.
+Some have speculated that a large number of fake tickets may have triggered the incident.

 Olembe Stadium – Cameroon, 24 January 2022